 There are also thousands of different podcasts available on countless topics, and TED Talks are always a hit for me when I want to learn more about various topics, ideas, concepts, etc.

-As you can see, the possibilities for lifelong learning are pretty much endless, and most of them don’t require spending much money, doing much studying, or attending formal classes.
+The possibilities for lifelong learning are endless, and most of them don’t require spending much money, doing much studying, or attending formal classes.

-One of my college professors would always say “If you stop learning, you stop living” and I fully agree.
+One of my college professors often said; “If you stop learning, you stop living” and I fully agree.
 Even if you aren’t a “book nerd” there is still so much joy and satisfaction that comes from learning and developing a new skill.

 Mary says